dx-games-1339/ironbound/docs_v30.md

 Player-controlled groups expose the log in the Group panel, always accessible to the player.
 The log is displayed in reverse chronological order (most recent turn first) and can be scrolled.

 NPC-controlled groups maintain the same log structure but their logs are not displayed in normal gameplay.
 They are accessible exclusively through Dev Mode (see Section 14), where they appear in the same format as player group logs.
-This allows inspection of NPC behaviour during testing and debugging without exposing it during normal play.

 The log is included in the game state schema (see Section 11.2) and is serialised with the save file so it persists across sessions.